The canonical dimension of modules for Iwasawa algebras: Introduction

-Let us mention that although Theorem \ref{Main result canonical dimension one thm} and Corollary \ref{Main result Krull dimension bound cor} generalise results proved when $F=\mathbb{Q}_p$ in \jcite{ardakov2004krull}, the methods used here are somewhat different.
+Let us mention that although \Cref{Main result canonical dimension one thm} and \Cref{Main result Krull dimension bound cor} generalise results proved when $F=\mathbb{Q}_p$ in \jcite{ardakov2004krull}, the methods used here are somewhat different.
 We explicitly rely on having a non-trivial finite field extension of $\mathbb{Q}_p$, and use group structures most clearly found in $SL_2(\mathcal{O}_F)$, which Ardakov's methods cannot apply to.\\

 Our methods (like those of \jcite{ardakov2004krull}) do not easily generalise to modules of canonical dimension two or higher.
-The principal reason for this is that the natural generalisations of the commutative algebra results established in Section \ref{commutative algebra} to higher dimensions do not necessarily give sufficient restrictions on the characteristic variety attached to a module.
+The principal reason for this is that the natural generalisations of the commutative algebra result established in \Cref{commutative algebra} to higher dimensions do not necessarily give sufficient restrictions on the characteristic variety attached to a module.
 As an illustration of the difficulties, we mention that a module of canonical dimension one has a characteristic variety which corresponds to a projective variety of dimension zero, whereas a module of canonical dimension at least two corresponds to a projective curve or higher-dimensional variety, which have a more complicated structure.\\

-\textit{Acknowledgements.} I thank Konstantin Ardakov for many valuable discussions.
-I also thank Benjamin Schraen for his comments on an earlier version of this article.
-This research was financially supported by an EPSRC studentship.
+\textit{Acknowledgements.} I would like to heartily thank the anonymous reviewer for their comments on the article, especially for their suggestion of improved proofs for \Cref{Main result minimal-positive implies finite-length thm}, \Cref{commutative algebra prop}, and \Cref{F fd module prop}.
+I thank Konstantin Ardakov for many valuable discussions.
+I would like to thank Nicolas Dupré for his comments, especially the observation that the results of this paper hold when $\mathfrak{g}$ is a semisimple Lie algebra.
+I further thank Mick Gielen, Benjamin Schraen, James Taylor, and Marie-France Vignéras for their helpful comments.
+This research was financially supported by an EPSRC studentship and EPSRC grant EP/T018844/1.\\